 This is probably the most asked question as you prepare your Disney vacation budget.
 As mentioned above, ticket costs vary depending on when you visit, but here are a few numbers to give you an idea of what you’ll be spending.

-- 1-Park-Per-Day Tickets: The basic ticket for any one of the four theme parks costs between $109 and $129 plus tax for an adult (10+ years) depending on when you go.
-The more days you book, the more discounted the tickets cost per day.
+- 1-Park-Per-Day Tickets: The basic ticket for any one of the four theme parks costs between $109 and $159 plus tax for an adult (10+ years) depending on when you go.
+The more days you book, the more discounted the cost of the ticket per day.
 A child’s ticket (3-9 years) is typically $5 less than the adult ticket.
 Children 0-2 are free!